 St. Olaf announces faculty promotions and tenure

-St. Olaf College Provost and Dean of the College Marci Sortor has announced that three faculty members have been promoted to the rank of full professor, four have been granted tenure and promoted to the rank of associate professor, and two have been promoted to the rank of associate professor.
+St. Olaf College Provost and Dean of the College Marci Sortor has announced that seven faculty members have been promoted to the rank of full professor and eight have been granted tenure and promoted to the rank of associate professor.

 Promoted to Professor

-- Brian Bjorklund (Theater Department) specializes in design and technical aspects of theater.
-He earned his baccalaureate and master’s degrees from the University of Minnesota.
+- Marc Robinson (Russian Language and Area Studies Department) specializes in Russian literature, film, and theater.
+He earned his bachelor’s degree from Purdue University and his master’s degree and Ph.D. from the University of Illinois.

 Granted Tenure and Promoted to Associate Professor

 - Arthur Cunningham (Philosophy Department) has research interests in the philosophy of physics and in the metaphysics of free will.
 He earned his bachelor’s degrees from the University of Notre Dame, and his master’s degree and Ph.D. from the University of Pittsburgh.

 - Michael Fuerstein (Philosophy Department), whose academic interests include social/political philosophy and social epistemology, earned a bachelor of music degree at the New England Conservatory of Music, as well as a bachelor’s degree from Tufts University and a master’s degree and Ph.D. from Columbia University.